 Q. How and where do startups hire copywriters?

 Startups have lots of different options when it comes to hiring copywriters.
 They can find great candidates both online and offline, whether it is through referrals, social media, or job boards.
-But, for businesses in their nascent stages, it makes more sense to outsource their content needs to a content agency or freelance content marketplace.
+But, for businesses in their nascent stages, it makes more sense to outsource content creation to a content agency or freelance content marketplace.
 This eliminates the need to hire and train writers in-house, which would otherwise put a significant strain on the resources of a growing business.

 Q. What are problems small businesses and entrepreneurs have when hiring copywriters?